Planet Scheme

 As of this release:

 • Documentation search results are ordered, with visual cues indicating what their source is (core, main-distribution, etc.).
 These results are also grouped by language family (Racket, Rhombus, etc.).
-(See https://docs.racket-lang.org/search/index.html?q=second .)
+Search e.g. second to see an example.

 • DrRacket offers to restore previously open files when starting, which can be made the default.